 Located in one of the world's leading cities for history and politics, ideas and innovation, our nationally and internationally recognized scholars offer world-class interdisciplinary education and values-driven research demonstrating our deep commitment to make a difference in our communities.
 Our faculty, staff, and graduate students critically examine policies to understand and remedy existing social, political, and economic inequities in domestic and international settings.

-With an emphasis on social justice, government accountability and transparency, strengthening democratic institutions, and sustainable policies for people and planet, we train the next generation of local and global leaders in conflict resolution, gerontology, global governance and human security, international relations, public administration, and public policy.
+With an emphasis on social justice, government accountability and transparency, strengthening democratic institutions, and sustainable policies for people and planet, we train the next generation of local and global leaders in conflict resolution, gerontology, global comparative public administration, global governance and human security, international relations, public administration, and public policy.

 - address policy issues of all kinds, we tend to focus on issues of an urban society.